bitswamp/bitswamp.github.io/_drafts/2018-10-26-logitech-joystick-usb-adapter.md

 ### External or internal conversion

-If I had a gameport cable in one of my project boxes, I likely would have built an external adapter to replace the original.
+If I had a gameport cable with the right end on hand, I likely would have built an external adapter to replace the original.
 Since I didn't, I decided to replace the built in gameport cable with a USB cable.

 ### Disassembling the joystick

-1 video and 1 forum link?
+This video shows how the pieces come apart: [https://vimeo.com/90620762](https://vimeo.com/90620762)

+Flip the joystick over and remove the 5 or so screws from the base.
+Turn it back right side up.

+Disassemble the joystick starting with the 4 screws in the handle (2 are at the bottom behind the rubber sleeve).
+Undo the plastic latch on the bottom of the shelf for your hand and you should be able to gently separate the 2 halves of the joystick's handle.
+The trigger and 2 of the top buttons will come out.

+You do not need to disconnect or disassemble the bit containing the hat and the other thumb buttons.

+Use gentle prying with a flathead screwdriver to pop up the ring that sits over the throttle.
+The hex screws on this plastic ring are decorative and they don't screw out.
+Once this is up, the throttle and the rubber sleeve will sit loosely and can be moved around.

+Now you can lift and pry the base of the joystick apart and gain access to the gameport cable connector.
+The socketed cable can easily be removed from the PCB.

 ### Replacing the cable